 What should I do when I am contacted on social media by someone claiming to be TobyMac?

-Unfortunately there are people out there who pretend to be someone well-known and trusted on social media in order to make contact with the person’s audience in order to solicit money from them.
+Unfortunately there are people out there who pretend to be someone well-known and trusted on social media in order to make contact with the person’s audience and solicit money from them.
 The best course of action is to report the impersonator account and do not interact with it.
 Never approve a friend request or message request from “TobyMac” as it is coming from an impersonator account.
-This does not mean that TobyMac’s page was hacked or that your account was hacked.
+(This does not mean that TobyMac’s page was hacked or that your account was hacked.)
 All of the official TobyMac social media accounts are verified so look for the blue badge with a checkmark next to the username.
 Impersonators on Instagram grab a username similar to @officialtobymac but if you look carefully, you’ll see a letter missing or added.
-Please do not email Jess the WebGirl about the impersonating account, she cannot do anything about it.
-If you do not know how to report an account, follow the links:

 When is TobyMac coming to perform in my city?